RomyGaus/clips/README.md

-This project is part of the course "Complete Angular Developer in 2023: Zero to Mastery".
+This is the main project of the course "Complete Angular Developer in 2023: Zero to Mastery".
-I'm still working on it.